Wednesday, September 10, 2025

 This misalignment explains why most pilots fail.
 Leaders chase flashy customer-facing applications instead of addressing core operational inefficiencies.

-How companies adopt AI determines success rates dramatically.
+How companies adopt AI has a dramatic impact on their success rates.
 Purchasing specialized AI tools from vendors succeeds 67% of the time.
 Building partnerships with established AI companies works even better.
 Internal builds succeed only one-third as often.

-“Almost everywhere we went, enterprises were trying to build their own tool,”
+“Almost everywhere we went, enterprises were trying to build their tool,”

 Challapally noted.
 However, purchased solutions delivered far more reliable results across industries.